Pure hasn’t had time for spinning disk since 2014. And we predict that, over the next handful of years, no one else will, either.

-Data has also evolved.
-In fact, within the next five years, machine-generated unstructured data powering new workloads will grow in velocity to represent 80% of all enterprise data.
-Adding to this growth challenge, unstructured data does not reduce well, nor by compression or deduplication.
+But data has evolved.
+Machine-generated unstructured data powering new workloads has grown in velocity in the enterprise.
+Adding to this growth challenge, unstructured data does not reduce well, neither by compression or deduplication.
 It increasingly requires higher performance that isn’t easily met by spinning disk (at least not without the addition of expensive memory caches or write buffers).

 - The price per gigabyte of solid-state drives (SSDs) will soon match traditional spinning hard-disk drives (HDDs).